 Franchise dealerships — dealers that have a direct relationship with a manufacturer — may offer rebates and low rates on new cars from the current model year.
-But year-end sales are common regardless of the franchise or independent status of a dealer.
+But year-end sales are common regardless of a dealer’s franchise or independent status.

 Fewer people are shopping

-The cold of winter and a busy holiday season often keeps people from car lots.
-And slow dealership traffic extends into January and February, making them great months to shop for a car, says Mike Quincy, automotive specialist with Consumer Reports.
+The cold of winter and a busy holiday season often keep people from car lots.
+And slow dealership traffic extends into January and February, making them great months to shop for a car, says Mike Quincy, auto tester and writer with Consumer Reports.

-The same negotiating rules apply, regardless of the time of the year.
-Quincy recommends that you know what the dealer cost is and work up from there, compared to down from the sticker price.
+The same negotiating rules apply regardless of the time of the year.
+Quincy recommends that you know what the dealer cost is and work up from there, instead of down from the sticker price.

 “You’re just probably going to have a more captive audience for a salesman when you go in the winter months because they don’t see many people,” Quincy says.
 “These tactics should be effective.”